 Whoever uses a deceptive indication of source risks both civil and criminal prosecution.

-The instruments for fighting unlawful use were strengthened in the revised Trade Mark Protection Act of 01/01/2017, for example, by introducing a Register for Geographic Indications for Non-Agricultural Products.
+The instruments for fighting unlawful use were strengthened in the revised Trade Mark Protection Act on 01/01/2017, for example, by introducing a Register for Geographic Indications for Non-Agricultural Products.
 A Register for Agricultural Products already exists at the Federal Office for Agriculture.
 This register grants trade mark holders better protection.
 In addition, the geographical trade mark has been introduced.
 This facilitates enforcement of protection for geographic indications and indications of source in Switzerland and additionally abroad.

 Swiss law generally does not apply abroad.
 This is why enforcement of protection for indications of source is particularly difficult.
-International treaties protect the sign “Swiss” as well as the Swiss cross.
+International and bilateral treaties protect the sign “Swiss” as well as the Swiss cross.
 However, successful enforcement of this protection depends on national laws.

 Whoever wilfully and unlawfully uses public signs will be punished with a custodial sentence of up to one year or a monetary penalty.
 If the offender acts commercially, the act is punishable with a custodial sentence of up to five years or a monetary penalty.
 The maximum penalty possible is 360 daily penalty units, which can correspond to a maximum sum of money of CHF 1,080,000.00.